dyosorio/MERN-ecommerce/README.md

   - create the action, we want to make a request to /api/products/id
   - ProductPage: clear out the useEffect, import useDispatch and useSelector
   - Now the details are coming through the server, down to redux and to the state to print out on our frontend

+## Adding the Shopping Cart

+21. Qty select and Add to Cart Button

+- Product page: Qty is going to be part of our component level state
+- create a handler for the add to cart button
+- create a cart page and import it to App.js to create route

+22. Create cart reducer and add to cart action

+- create the constants
+- create the reducers
+- create the cartActions

+23. add to cart functionality

+24. Remove items from cart

+- cart remove constant
+- card reducer: bring in the constant, add the cart remove case to the switch statement and return whatever we have in the state and the filtered out items, leaving the the removed items out.
+- cartActions: bring in the cart remove item constant, dispatch the action to a reducer.
+Export removeFromCart
+- CartScreen: import removeFromCart.
+Dispatch removeFromCart from removeFromCartHandler, passing the id